gkdr/carbons/README.md

 If you want to deactivate the plugin again, type `/carbons off`.

 ## Caveats
-I did this in one afternoon, so if something doesn't work, don't hesitate to open an issue!

 Also note that this only synchronizes messages of devices that are online at the same time - for history synchronization, MAM is needed.